wmcz/WMCZ-scripts/National-Authorities-GREL-scripts-for-OpenRefine.md

 ### To-do list for later
 * Detect 372a as field of work (P101)
 * Do not exclude pseudonym authorities which do not have a corresponding "real-name" authority.
+* Detect 370g as "lower administrative unit" of 370f.

 ### Contents

 - [100abq 500ia7 400ia - Pseudonyms and other names](#100abq-500ia7-400ia---pseudonyms-and-other-names)